-The White Alba Truffle
+Act I: The White Alba Truffle

-During the months of October and November, the town of Alba hosts an Annual Truffle Fair where you can enjoy some of the best and freshest truffles the world has to offer, or just watch as they get auctioned off at astronomical prices.
+During the months of October and November, the town of Alba in Piedmont hosts an Annual Truffle Fair where you can enjoy some of the best and freshest truffles the world has to offer; or just watch as they get auctioned off at astronomical prices.
 The fair is really not to be missed, combining local festivities, culture, food and wine.

 It’s Not All Black and White

+The white Alba and black Perigord are indeed the top two, crème de la crème truffle varieties of the world.
+But it’s all a matter of taste (and budget!)
+There are also a few other types worth knowing.
 France harvests the popular Burgundy tuber uncinatum truffle from September through December.
 The Spanish tuber brumale, for example, is one of the most abundant black truffles in Europe.
 The black summer truffle tuber aestivum is the least aromatic and tasty, commonly found in the warmer months.
-You can also go truffle hunting for the tuber aestivum around the beautiful Lake Geneva in Switzerland.
+For more information, see post: Truffles 101: Key Facts You Should Know.

 Featured Photo Credit: Eric Chan